eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-firstproject.md

 order: 2
 parent: mdt-vsc-overview
 ---
-# Creating your first project
+# Creating your first VS Code Codewind project
 <br/>
-To create your first project, click on the prompt in the **CODEWIND** window
+To create your first project, click on the prompt in the **CODEWIND** window.

 ![](dist/images/createproject.png)

-This prompt gives you a list of project types for you to select
+This prompt gives you a list of project types for you to select.

 ![](dist/images/listtemplates.png)

-Scroll through the list until you see **Node.js Express (Default templates)**
+Scroll through the list until you see **Node.js Express (Default templates)**.

 ![](dist/images/nodetemplate.png)

-Selecting this template prompts you to enter a name for your project
+Selecting this template prompts you to enter a name for your project.

 ![](dist/images/projectname.png)

 Enter a name and then choose where to create this on disk.
-For example, myFirstNodeProject
+For example, `myFirstNodeProject`.

 ![](dist/images/projloc.png)